xlladdins/xll/docs/Excel4MacrosE-G.md

 pie-chart and doughnut-chart items.
 It is generally easier to use the macro recorder to enter this function on your macro sheet.

-Syntax 1   Moves worksheet items
+Syntax 1&nbsp;&nbsp;&nbsp;Moves worksheet items

-Syntax 2   Moves chart items
+Syntax 2&nbsp;&nbsp;&nbsp;Moves chart items

-Syntax 3   Moves pie-chart and doughnut-chart items
+Syntax 3&nbsp;&nbsp;&nbsp;Moves pie-chart and doughnut-chart items

 Return to [top](#E)